 Apple Cider Vinegar

-Try soaking the feet in ACV for 20 minutes every day for a week.
+Try soaking the feet in warm water mixed with a cup of apple cider vinegar for 20 minutes every day for a week.
 This should get rid of the smell.

 I don’t know if you’ve seen their clever commercial, but as soon as I saw it, I bought some—specifically with stinky feet in mind.